 Casper uses 4 layers of foam.
-The top layer is 1.5″ of synthetic Dunlop latex foam.
+The top layer is 1.5″ of responsive poly foam.
 The middle layer is 1.5″ of memory foam.
 The third layer is 1.5″ of poly foam.
 And the base is 5″ of support foam.
 This is a hybrid foam mattress design.
-Hybrids provide great cooling and comfort through the latex foam, with solid support and body contouring via the memory foam.
+Hybrids provide great cooling and comfort through the responsive poly foam, with solid support and body contouring via the memory foam.

 Leesa uses a 3-layer foam design.
 The top layer is 2″ of Avena foam.
 Avena foam is a latex foam alternative.
 It’s similar in terms of comfort and cooling, but it’s rated as more durable than latex, giving it greater longevity.
 The middle layer of the Leesa is 2″ of memory foam.
 And finally, the base of the Leesa is 6″ of support foam.
 Like the Casper, the Leesa is also a hybrid foam mattress, providing a great balance of cooling and comfort.

 Tuft & Needle uses a 2-layer construction.
 The top layer is 3″ of poly foam.
 This is their support and comfort layer.
 It is a custom designed and proprietary foam created to have great cooling, comfort, and support.
 Its intent is to create an adaptive feel that suits the needs of many sleepers.
 The bottom layer is 7″ of support foam.